chiranjiveejoshi/chiranjiveejoshi.github.io/resume/resume.md

 ## **EDUCATION**
 ### Google UX Design Certificate
 **// 04th September 2022 – 03rd March 2023, Coursera (Online);**
 *Completed a rigorous training designed for entry-level job readiness.
 15 modules included topics like: UX research fundamentals, inclusive design, low-fidelity and high-fidelity prototypes, and tools like Figma and Adobe XD.
-Completed hands-on projects and developed a portfolio including 3 projects to receive the certificate.*
+Completed hands-on projects and developed a Portfolio including 3 projects to receive the certificate.*
 ### Gerogia Institute of Technology- Introduction to User Experience Design
 **// 4th July 2022 – 9th August 2022, Coursera (Online);**
 *Discovery of UX design, the definitions, basic concepts and differences between terms, four-step User Interface Design Cycle, techniques that are relevant for understanding the user and tasks, a set of techniques to gather information about user.*